samscibelli/SMT_MAP_PIPELINE/README.md

 Here we describe the steps and flow of the 'SMT Mapping Pipeline', complied by myself (Samantha Scibelli).
 Some of these scripts I created, but many were 'passed down' from CLASS routines already in available on the [Arizona Radio Observatory (ARO)](https://aro.as.arizona.edu) computers.
 And, while this pipeline has been created specifically for the ARO's SMT 10m radio telescope, it can also work with ARO 12m data or any On-The-Fly (OTF) single-dish mapping data recorded in a similar format.
 This is a pipeline/workflow that can convert OTF mapping data to a [GILDAS/CLASS](https://www.iram.fr/IRAMFR/GILDAS/) format, inspect the data, baseline the data, scale the data to the correct main beam temperature, convolve the OTF map to regular grid, combine data from multiple maps, and finally fit the data and create the map in both standard .lmv (to open in CLASS/GREG) and .fits file formats.

 This pipeline uses some Python, but mostly [GILDAS/CLASS](https://www.iram.fr/IRAMFR/GILDAS/) scripts.
-It also assumes you have all the necessary scripts (also located in this repository) in the directory you are reducing the data in:
+It also assumes you have all the necessary scripts in the directory you are reducing the data in (also located in this repository):

 - 01_script_otf_to_class.py